 The Committee is appointed by the General Assembly as a Standing Committee, in terms of the Standing Orders of the General Assembly and shall be a committee of five persons, consisting of a Convener, Vice-Convener and three other members.
-One member shall be appointed by the Legal Questions Committee, one by the Ministries Council, and the other three members shall be appointed by the General Assembly on the nomination of the Nomination Committee.
+One member shall be appointed by the Legal Questions Committee, one by the Faith Nurture Forum (formerly the Ministries Council), and the other three members shall be appointed by the General Assembly on the nomination of the Nomination Committee.
 The General Assembly shall appoint a Convener and Vice-Convener, both of whom shall be proposed by the Nomination Committee and selected from its own three nominees.
 The three nominees proposed by the Nomination Committee shall include one member who is legally qualified, at least one Minister of Word and Sacrament, and at least one elder.
-The following persons shall also attend the Committee ex officiis in an advisory capacity (i) one or other of the Clerks of the General Assembly and (ii) the Secretary to the Ministries Council.
+The following persons shall also attend the Committee ex officiis in an advisory capacity (i) one or other of the Clerks of the General Assembly and (ii) the Secretary to the Faith Nurture Forum.
 These persons shall not be members of the Committee.

 - Rev Neil Dougall (Convener)

 - Application for Category O Registration.
 The application form requires Presbytery to read and sign the completed form prior to submission.
 This is normally done by either the Presbytery Clerk or another designated person within presbytery.

 On submission of an application for inclusion in Category O, the applicant will normally be invited to attend for interview on the corresponding Decision Date.
 Presbytery also has the opportunity to make representation on that date should it wish to do so.

 - Applications from individuals registered in Category S